-Juneteenth, or June 19, became a federal holiday last Thursday after Biden signed a bill into law that made it official — becoming the first new federal holiday since Martin Luther King Jr. Day in 1983.
-This monumental event signals cultural change in the U.S., and organizations are encouraged to do more than take the day off to emphasize the importance.
+Juneteenth, or June 19, first became a federal holiday last year.
+It was the first new federal holiday since Martin Luther King Jr. Day in 1983.
+The monumental event was one of many critical changes happening across the U.S. and around the world.

-Before diving into how employers can take action to make celebrating Juneteenth more impactful, it is important to understand the history behind Juneteenth.
+Before diving into how employers can take action to make celebrating Juneteenth more impactful, it is important to understand the history behind it.

 “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.”

 While President Abraham Lincoln signed the Emancipation Proclamation in 1963, it wasn’t until years later that freedom reached the westernmost Confederate breakaway state, Texas.